dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

-# Property Based Testing: Another test philosophy
+# What is Property Based Testing?
+## Another test philosophy

 Property based testing has become quite famous in functional world.
-Mainly introduced by `QuickCheck` framework in `Haskell`, it suggests another way to test software.
+Mainly introduced by **QuickCheck** framework in **Haskell**, it suggests another way to test software.
 It targets all the scope covered by example based testing: from unit tests to integration tests.

 In order to introduce property based testing, this article will use [fast-check](https://github.com/dubzzz/fast-check) framework written for JavaScript and TypeScript but examples can easily be converted for other frameworks.